The Dual of Quantifier Elimination: Boolean Elimination over C and R: Introduction

+In other words, Zilber's conjecture is equivalent to its subcase on the quasiminimality of sets defined by quantifying a single equation, rather than sets defined by quantifying an arbitrary formula.

-The paper is organized as follows: Section 2 establishes notation.
+The rest of the paper is organized as follows: Section 2 establishes notation.
 Section 3 reviews context.
 Sections 4 and 5 construct the $\exists\forall$ and $\forall\exists$ polynomials for $\C$ explicitly, and provide bounds on their degrees.
 Section 6 shows that these quantifier patterns are optimal: there are simple formulas over $\C$ that cannot be expressed by purely existential or purely universal quantification of a single equation.

-Section 7 turns to other base fields, and shows that any Boolean combination of equations and inequations over $\R$ ($u\neq 0$) can be represented with a single $\exists$ and a single equality.
+Section 7 turns to other formally real fields, and shows that any Boolean combination of equations and inequations ($u\neq 0$) over them can be represented with a single $\exists$ and a single equality.
 Section 8 constructs the $\exists^d$ and $\forall\exists$ polynomials for Boolean combinations over $\R$ that may involve inequalities ($u>0$).
 Sections 9 and 10 explore prior results over $\R$ and forms over $\Q$.
 Section 11 concludes with directions for further research.